Darkeyessss/Darkeyessss.github.io/_pages/about.md

 - Proposed the "Newborn Article Impact Prediction" (Newborn AIP) task and introduced the TNCSIsp metric, achieving an NDCG@20 score of 0.901.
 - Constructed TKPD and NAID datasets, including over 12,000 samples for training and validation.
 - Used LoRA to fine-tune and test 5+ large language models on server to evaluate prediction performance.
-- Authored and finalized sections of the paper, ensuring academic writing standards.
 </div>
 </div>